mhouse1/kobayashi_maru/docs/ARCHITECTURE.md

 ## Overview

 This document describes the system architecture for a heavy-duty 4-wheel drive (4WD) robot with GPS capability, vision processing, path planning, and a pan/tilt turret.
-The system uses a hybrid architecture combining a Google Pixel 10 Pro smartphone for high-level processing and sensor fusion with an NXP FRDM-MCXN947 Freedom Board for real-time embedded control.
+The system uses a hybrid architecture combining a modular AI processing unit (Google Pixel 10 Pro, Raspberry Pi, or NVIDIA Jetson) for high-level processing and sensor fusion with an NXP FRDM-MCXN947 Freedom Board for real-time embedded control.
+The AI unit communicates with the MCXN947 via Ethernet TCP/IP, enabling hot-swappable platform changes without firmware modifications.

 ## Hybrid C/C++ Architecture